NicolasPetton/snapshot-timemachine-rsnapshot/README.md

 ## Setup

 Customize `snapshot-timemachine-rsnapshot-backup-dir` and
-`snapshot-timemachine-rsnapshot-backup-name` to matche your rsnapshot settings.
+`snapshot-timemachine-rsnapshot-backup-name` to match your rsnapshot settings.

 ## Contributing